Sixth New York cab driver dies of suicide after struggling financially

 A sixth New York City taxi cab driver took his own life on Friday night, the latest in a string of driver suicides that has shaken the industry and brought attention to its economic hardships.

-Abduel Saleh, 59, is a Yemeni immigrant and the sixth driver to die of suicide in the past eight months, according to the New York Taxi Workers Alliance.
+Abduel Saleh, 59, is a Yemeni immigrant and the sixth driver to die of suicide in the past eight months, according to the New York Taxi Workers Alliance (NYTWA).

-"[Saleh] was 59 years old and he should have been planning for retirement and rest after 30 years of serving the public and the city, but instead he was exhausted by the cruelty of ending each 12-hour workday with less in his pocket than the day before," the New York Taxi Workers Alliance (NYTWA) said in a statement.
+Bhairavi Desai, the executive director of NYTWA, said that Saleh had been out of work for two weeks.
+He and his driving partner Qamar Chaudhary had turned in their taxi cab after splitting night and day shifts that went as long as 12 hours for seven years, she said.
+Chaudhary's cousin had offered him an opportunity to drive with Uber, and Chaudhary offered Saleh a similar opportunity, Desai explained.

-NYTWA blames the suicides on the drivers having “their livelihoods devastated by a business model that fails to recognize the basic humanity of the workers who keep our city moving.”
+"Mr. Saleh still wanted to drive a yellow cab, so he was deciding what to do," she said.
+"But even before then he was falling behind on the lease.
+He was behind as much as $300 on the last week that he worked."

 “I know he wasn’t making enough money to pay his lease,” Chaudhary added.
 “He was short here and there, and I used to have to help him out.
 He said he didn’t know how to survive.”